IanJRigg/Reddit-Browser/README.md

 Finally, you must specify the term to search for, and the subreddit to find them in.

 ## TODO:
-1. Get the configuration mechanism working
+1. [DONE] Get the configuration mechanism working
 2. Register a Reddit Bot
 3. Get read/write access to the database working
 4. Start populating the bot